|Written By: Erika Dalton, LCSW|

 Since Roxy is an opioid drug, treatment for addiction requires clinically supervised detox.
 The individual needs to be carefully weaned off Roxy while minimizing withdrawal symptoms.
 Therefore, it is common to utilize medication-assisted treatment (MAT) or Vivitrol that helps reduce the withdrawal effects of Roxy until the person has been safely detoxed.

-Additionally, treatment for co-occurring conditions may be necessary, especially if the person is suffering from depression or anxiety disorder.
+Additionally, treatment for dual diagnosis may be necessary, especially if the person is suffering from depression or anxiety disorder.
 When you desire to stop abusing Roxy, it is highly recommended to seek professional help with detox and drug rehab to avoid relapsing.

 Roxy Addiction Treatment in Atlanta